 Quality of the Image

 Excellent color.
-Throughout the entirety of my tests, the SD110 offered superb color, which is something I’ve come to expect from Canon cameras.
-The colors were vivid and true to life, but I couldn’t help but notice that the strong additive fundamental colors (red, green, and blue) tended to be rendered with an excessive amount of saturation.
+Throughout my tests, the SD110 offered superb color, which I’ve come to expect from Canon cameras.
+The colors were vivid and accurate to life.
+Still, I couldn’t help but notice that the solid additive actual colors (red, green, and blue) tended to be rendered with excessive saturation.

-The white balance system performed quite well, despite the fact that its Auto setting struggled quite a bit when exposed to the incandescent illumination of my Indoor Portrait test.
+The white balance system performed exceptionally well, even though the Auto setting struggled when exposed to the incandescent illumination of my Indoor Portrait test.
 However, the SD110’s Incandescent and Manual white balance settings performed admirably in that test.
-[Citation needed] In all of the test photographs, the color reproduction of the SD110 was generally satisfactory, and the skin tones were particularly impressive.
+In all of the test photographs, the color reproduction of the SD110 was generally satisfactory, and the skin tones were particularly impressive.

 more precision in terms of exposure than is typical.
-On the majority of my test photos, the SD110 required either the same amount of exposure adjustment as other cameras or less exposure compensation than other cameras.
-In the studio, I adjusted the exposure on the DaveBox target so that it was somewhat brighter, but in retrospect, I think it would have been better if I had just left it alone.
-The image that was produced as a consequence looks a bit too bright, despite the fact that nothing on it is blown out.
+In most of my test photos, the SD110 required the same amount of exposure adjustment as other cameras or less exposure compensation than other cameras.
+In the studio, I adjusted the exposure on the DaveBox target to be somewhat brighter, but in retrospect, I think it would have been better if I had just left it alone.
+The image produced, as a consequence, looks a bit too bright, even though nothing is blown out.

-The SD110 required a fair bit less exposure compensation on the Outdoor Portrait shot than most other cameras, whereas indoors, the +1.0 EV I used for the Indoor Portrait shot was about average for that test.
-The SD110 also required a fair bit less exposure compensation than most other cameras when taking the Indoor Portrait shot.
-The inherent contrast of the SD110 is a tad on the high side, but the camera performed a fairly decent job dealing with the intense highlights in the Outdoor Portrait test.
-Overall, a very strong and effective lighting system.
+The SD110 required a fair bit less exposure compensation on the Outdoor Portrait shot than most other cameras, whereas indoors, the +1.0 EV I used for the Indoor Portrait image was about average for that test.
+The SD110 also required less exposure compensation than most other cameras when taking the Indoor Portrait shot.
+The inherent contrast of the SD110 is a tad on the high side, but the camera performed a reasonably decent job dealing with the intense highlights in the Outdoor Portrait test.
+Overall, a powerful and effective lighting system.

-The resolution is about what you’d expect from a camera with three megabytes, although it’s a little lower than the very finest full-sized three-megapixel devices.
-On the “laboratory” resolution test chart, the SD110 resulted in a performance that was almost equivalent to the industry standard for its three-megapixel resolution.
+The resolution is about what you’d expect from a camera with three megabytes, although it’s a little lower than the finest full-sized three-megapixel devices.
+Nevertheless, on the “laboratory” resolution test chart, the SD110 resulted in a performance almost equivalent to the industry standard for its three-megapixel resolution.

 In both the horizontal and the vertical directions, it started displaying artifacts in the test patterns at resolutions as low as 600 lines per image height.
 I counted “strong detail” up to around 1,050 lines on the horizontal axis and 950 lines along the vertical axis.
 The target patterns “extinct” themselves somewhere about 1,250 lines in length.

-Particularly notable were the distinct tonal variations of the bigger coin.
-Details were presented in a clear and concise manner.
-The two corners on the left of the picture were a touch mushy, which is a frequent problem with digital camera macro images.
+Particularly notable were the distinct tonal variations of the giant coin.
+Details were presented clearly and concisely.
+The two corners on the left of the picture were a touch mushy, a frequent problem with digital camera macro images.
 (The quantity being discussed here is standard.)
-Although the exposure was a tad on the bright side, the color was spot on.
+Although the exposure was a tad bright, the color was spot on.

-The flash on the SD110 virtually dimmed when used in the macro setting, which caused a hot spot in the top left corner of the image and fall off in the two bottom corners, as well as around the edge.
-(It’s not that awful, but for the closest macro images, you might want some additional lighting from the outside, but anything beyond about six inches should work just fine.)
+The flash on the SD110 virtually dimmed when used in the macro setting, which caused a hot spot in the image’s top left corner and falling in the two bottom corners and around the edge.
+(It’s not that awful, but for the closest macro photos, you might want some additional lighting from the outside, but anything beyond about six inches should work just fine.)

 Excellent performance even in low light, with superb color reproduction, focusing, and exposure.
-Because the SD110 has a maximum shutter length of 15 seconds, the camera is able to record photos that are brilliant even when the illumination is quite dim.
+Because the SD110 has a maximum shutter length of 15 seconds, the camera can record brilliant photos when the illumination is dim.

-When I tested the SD110, it generated images that were crisp, bright, and useful down to the limit of my test, which was 1/16 foot-candle (0.67 lux), and it did so with acceptable color at all four ISO levels.
-At 100 and 50 ISO, there was hardly any noise visible; however, the noise started to become noticeable at ISO 200.
-Noise is more noticeable with an ISO setting of 400, although it’s not terrible.
-(After viewing the results of the Indoor Portrait test, I anticipated finding a higher level of noise in this section.)
+When I tested the SD110, it generated crisp, bright, and valuable images down to the limit of my test, which was 1/16 foot-candle (0.67 lux), and it did so with good color at all four ISO levels.
+There was hardly any noise at 100 and 50 ISO; however, the noise started to become noticeable at ISO 200.
+Noise is more pronounced with an ISO setting of 400, although it’s not terrible.
+(After viewing the results of the Indoor Portrait test, I anticipated finding a higher noise level in this section.)

-However, it is probable that the superior color balance on this light source, as well as the long-exposure anti-noise processing, contributed to the improvement of the blue-channel nose.
+However, it is probable that the superior color balance on this light source and the long-exposure anti-noise processing contributed to the improvement of the blue-channel nose.

 Accuracy of the Viewfinder

-A rigid optical viewfinder and an LCD display with a very, very small play.
+A rigid optical viewfinder and an LCD with minimal play.
 The frame accuracy shown in the optical viewfinder of the SD110 is only around 82 percent when shooting at wide-angle and approximately 79 percent when shooting at telephoto.
-The LCD monitor performed significantly better, despite the fact that it was really only slightly off, displaying slightly more of the frame than was actually captured in the photo.
-In light of the fact that I prefer LCD monitors to have an accuracy that is as close to one hundred percent as is humanly possible, the LCD monitor that comes with the SD110 does pretty well, as it comes very close to being exactly one hundred percent, but the optical viewfinder could use some improvement.
+On the other hand, the LCD monitor performed significantly better, although it was vastly off, displaying somewhat more of the frame than was captured in the photo.
+Because I prefer LCD monitors to have an accuracy that is as close to one hundred percent as is humanly possible, the LCD monitor that comes with the SD110 does pretty well, as it comes very close to being exactly one hundred percent.
+Still, the optical viewfinder could use some improvement.